erfangc/mvalue-app/README.md

 # Where can we go from here?

 I believe housing prices must be supported by rent, and rent level is supported by income.
-Thus, it is not sustainable to see overall housing price appreciate faster than income growth society wide (i.e. > GDP)
+Thus, it is not sustainable to see overall housing price appreciate faster than income growth in a given society (i.e. **> GDP**)
 However, given a certain GDP growth figure, the proportion of those growth will not be evenly distributed geographically, thus contributing to uneven appreciation/depreciation in housing prices.
 Given this framework, the next modeling effort should be focused on predicting income growth by geography.

+Geographic income trends can be inferred from from Tax Return filings.
+However, several factors contribute noise to this data.
+For example, certain occupations/demographic consistently under report income due to the cash only nature of their income.

-Other factors that significantly impact property valuation such as
+Other factors that significantly impact property valuation such as proximity to amenities, transportation and business districts will be taken into account once I can procure the right data sources.

 # How to run your own instance?